gwtproject/gwt-site/src/main/markdown/GWTPolicy.md

     changing the colors or shape of the logo.
 However, you may create GWT User Group X logo by adding a text "GWT User Group X" under the logo as showcased in the graphical guidelines below.*

-6. When you use GWT logo, you must follow the graphical guidelines for logo use.
+6. When you use GWT logo, you must follow the [graphical guidelines](https://drive.google.com/open?id=0B7xWXqwxUXt4T08yRW03ZDh2SEk) for logo use.

+7. All versions of the logo can be found [here](https://drive.google.com/open?id=0B7xWXqwxUXt4LXJtcXZFbmtUVDQ)